-HEX GPI encoding is designed to 'Audio follow Video' or breakaway switch selection.
-Four inputs are encoded to select one of the twelve inputs.
-Eight GPI inputs perform the switch to one of the video or audio busses or one of the AFV groups.
-There are two GPI inputs available for user-defined functions.
+HEX GPI encoding is designed to audio follow video or breakaway switch selection.
+Four inputs are encoded to select one of the 12 inputs.
+Eight GPI inputs perform the switch to one of the video or audio buses or one of the AFV groups.
+There are two GPI inputs available for user defined functions.

-GPI# Action Function 1 2 High or low Level Four HEX encoded inputs select 1 of 3 Trigit of low Level the 12 input busses - see Table 3-3 4 5 Falling Edge Switch selected input to V1 Output 6 Falling Edge Switch selected input to V2 Output 7 Falling Edge Switch selected input to 1A Output 8 Falling Edge Switch selected input to 1B Output 9 Falling Edge Switch selected input to 2A Output 10 Falling Edge Switch selected input to 2B Output 11 High or low Level (only applicable when AES4 option installed) High: GPI 7 to 10 control breakaway of audio associated with V1 video buss Low: GPI 7 to 10 control breakaway of audio associated with V2 video buss 12 Set by GPI type menu Set by Program GPI Menu 13 Falling Edge Switch selected input to AFV1 Outputs 14 Falling Edge Switch selected input to AFV2 Outputs
+GPI # Action Function 1 2 Four HEX encoded inputs select one of 3 High or low Level the 12 input buses - see Table 3-3 4 5 Falling Edge Switch selected input to V1 Output 6 Falling Edge Switch selected input to V2 Output 7 Falling Edge Switch selected input to 1A Output 8 Falling Edge Switch selected input to 1B Output 9 Falling Edge Switch selected input to 2A Output 10 Falling Edge Switch selected input to 2B Output 11 High or low Level (only applicable when AES4 option installed) High: GPI 7 to 10 control breakaway of audio associated with V1 video buss Low: GPI 7 to 10 control breakaway of audio associated with V2 video buss 12 Set by GPI type menu Set by Program GPI Menu 13 Falling Edge Switch selected input to AFV1 Outputs 14 Falling Edge Switch selected input to AFV2 Output